endeav007/React-Fantasy-Quiz/README.md

 ## Installation + Running
+[WIP]

 ## Usage + Purpose
+This is a personality quiz for the purpose of entertainment.

 # Development Roadmap
 - [x] Create a static design of the GUI